 - One copy may be provided to the real estate agent representing the Client(s) and/or a bank or other lender for use in the Client(s) transaction only.

-CANCELLATION POLICY: So that I may better serve my clientele by scheduling their appointments within often-rigid deadlines, and to maintain reasonable fees for my service, I regret that cancellations within 48 hours or "on site" must be charged a cancellation fee.
-All appointments canceled within 48 hours prior to the scheduled inspection time will be charged a fee of $175.00.
-Appointments Canceled “on site” will be charged the quoted inspection fee plus the $175.00 cancellation fee in order to rebook the inspection.
+CANCELLATION POLICY: So that we may better serve our clientele by scheduling their appointments within often-rigid deadlines, and to maintain reasonable fees for our service, we regret that cancellations within 48 hours or "on site" must be charged a cancellation fee.
+All appointments canceled within 48 hours prior to the scheduled inspection time will be charged a fee of $200.00.
+Appointments Canceled “on site” will be charged the quoted inspection fee plus the $200.00 cancellation fee in order to rebook the inspection.
 These charges are due and payable on site or upon receipt of billing.

 Re-BOOKING OPTION / CANCELLATION FEE WAVER: Because we value our clients, the cancellation fee will be waived if an inspection is re-ordered and performed within 14 days of the cancellation date.
 If an inspection is not ordered within this time frame, our cancellation fee will be charged to the party ordering the inspection, as outlined in the above policy.

-FOLLOW-UP INSPECTION: The fee for follow-up on single family residential inspections provided there is a two (2) day notice and free access to the property (Combo or E-Box) will be $200.00 payable on site at the time of the inspection.
+VERIFICATION OF REPAIRS: The fee for verification of repairs on single family residential inspections provided there is a two (2) day notice and free access to the property (Combo or E-Box) will be $200.00 payable on site at the time of the inspection.
 If an appointment or key pick-up is required, the fee will be $225.00.
 This Inspection will be verbal only and the client must provide a list of the items to be checked prior to the follow-up inspection.
+An email addressing the repairs will be provided if required by the lender.
 Commercial follow-up inspections are charged at the rate of $200.00 per hour.

 NEW CONSTRUCTION: With frequency, we arrive to inspect new construction and find the property not ready to inspect.
 It is not fair to our clients to provide less than a full inspection, but this is not within our control.
 In this case, the inspection will proceed as scheduled to inspect whatever portions of the property are deemed by the inspector to be ready for inspection.
 The client will be Expected to pay the full quoted cost of the inspection.
 A return visit to complete the inspection, if requested, will be invoiced at $200.00 per hour.
 You can avoid this situation by giving us two business days notice in advance of the scheduled inspection that the property will not be ready, in which case we will reschedule for you at no charge.
 “Ready” means that all building inspections have been passed, all utilities are on, mechanical systems have been started and a certificate of occupancy has been issued.
 Please note that these same “ready” conditions are necessary for radon testing plus the property must have been closed for twelve (12) hours prior to the scheduled start of the test.